twhl-community/halflife-unified-sdk/UNIFIED_CHANGELOG.md

 * Implemented **console command system** to allow object member functions to be console command handlers and to provide the same interface for client and server code
 * **Server-side client commands** are now registrable and unregistrable on the fly to allow for gamemode-specific commands
 * Implemented **client user messages dispatcher** to allow object member functions to be user message handlers
-* **Configurable hud color**: setting is map-specific and can be overridden using an entity and a cheat command on a per-player basis
+* **Configurable hud and crosshair colors**: settings are map-specific and can be overridden using entities and cheat commands on a per-player basis
 * **Configurable suit light type** (**flashlight** or **night vision**): setting is map-specific and can be overridden using an entity and a cheat command on a per-player basis
 * Implemented **Campaign selection menu** (replaces **New Game dialog**)
 * Reworked **HUD sprite system**